nlasheras/aoc-2022/README.md

 ### Day 21

 Quite straightforward problem.
 Maybe something that I would like to cleanup is maybe cleanup the `match` expressions a bit.
 I have many places where I have to match against the 5 values of the enum and I'm thinking it could look cleaner if I store the operation as another enum type.

+### Day 22

+Part 1 was relatively easy.
+Part two ramps up a lot.
+I wasn't able to finish it before the end of day.
+Will keep working on it when I have some more time.